Semester in DC Student FAQ

 Q: What is the D.C.
 Seminar?

 This course meets weekly at Pitt’s Washington Center in downtown D.C. and provides intensive supervision and support for the externship experience.
 Part of each session is devoted to a “roundtable” discussion to facilitate peer-to-peer learning about lawyering at the broad range of externship sites.
 Class sessions feature frequent guest speakers including students' alumni mentors, past Semester in D.C.
 Program participants now working in Washington, and other Washington-area alumni and practitioners.
-Students write weekly reflection papers and final papers on legal topics relevant to their externships.
+Students write weekly reflection papers and final papers on topics relevant to their externships.
 A sample syllabus with information on class topics, course requirements, and grading, can be found here.

 Q: How do students get credit for externships?

 The 10 externship credits are ungraded and you will receive credit on a satisfactory/unsatisfactory basis.
 In order to receive a “satisfactory” designation, you must fulfill the following requirements: